wdotgonzales/quiz-app-react/README.md

 # Trivia Quiz App using React

 Welcome to the Trivia Quiz App, a fun and interactive application that allows users to test their knowledge across various categories such as history, geography, science, sports, and more.
-This project is built with the help of [The Trivia API](https://the-trivia-api.com/), enabling seamless fetching of diverse questions with multiple choices.
+This project is built with the help of [The Trivia API](https://the-trivia-api.com/), enabling fetching of diverse questions with multiple choices.

 ![image](https://github.com/wdotgonzales/quiz-app-react/assets/98573039/e6b9620d-eee2-4c90-9a98-ceefc818e380)